rickfay/ALBW-Randomizer-Tracker/README.md

 ## Release Notes

-- Author: LemonKong
+- Author: RickWithAnH

 <details open="open">
 <summary>Version 3.2.0</summary>

+- Logic updated to match v0.3.0 of the randomizer
 - Added support for Randomized Dungeon Prizes
+- Update to handle changes to Bottle Trade Items
 - Swordless Mode support (right-click the Sword)
 - Bee Boost Glitches are now hidden by default
-- Logic updated to match v0.2.0 of the randomizer
+- Several misc. fixes to logic, typos
 - README has been expanded

 </details>